-Normally in HTML, block elements span 100% of the available width and stack vertically, one under he other starting from the top of the viewport.
+Normally in HTML, block elements span 100% of the available width and stack vertically, one under the other, starting from the top of the viewport.
 CSS grid styling enables blocks to be arranged and aligned according to a pre-defined grid.
 The Codebase 6 two-dimensional grid system has up to 4 columns and 4 rows.

 Let’s start with some basic concepts and terminology.

 A grid consists of vertical and horizontal lines with square or rectangular spaces in between.
-In web design, we call the lines grid tracks and the spaces grid cells.
-The grid itself is not actually drawn on the browser screen – though its “guides” can be visualized in a browser’s code inspector (dev tools).
+We call the lines grid tracks and the spaces grid cells.
+The grid itself is not actually drawn on the browser screen – though its “guides” can be visualized using a browser’s code inspector (dev tools).

-Web designers place HTML elements (called grid items in this context) on the grid.
+Web designers place HTML elements (called grid items) on the grid.
 The CSS Grid engine “snaps” the elements to the grid tracks, and you can design them to sit on one grid cell or to span multiple cells.

-Web browser screens can be any size from very small (phones) to very large (desktop or wall mounted displays).
-So, unlike with set grids paper-based poster or magazine page designs, and unlike with squared math or graph paper, CSS Grid can be stretchy, which is good for responsive layouts.
-Grid cells can have any width, dependant on the width of the browser screen, or dependant on the width of the Grid controlled area within a design.
-And grid cells can have any height, dependant on how much content (or, the height of the content) in an element that is places on the grid.
+Web browser screens can be any size — from very small (phones) to very large (desktop or wall mounted displays).
+So, unlike with paper-based grids for poster or magazine page designs, and unlike squared math or graph paper, wenpage CSS Grid can be stretchy.
+This is good for layouts that need to be “responsive” to being displayed on any sized device.
+Grid cells can have adjustable widths dependant on the width of the browser screen, or the container in which they are placed (e.g. main content area, or sidebar).
+And grid cells can have any height, dependant on how much or how tall is the content of an element that is (or is placed inside) the grid item.

-Codebase 6’s grid system has utility classes for controlling up to four column tracks and four row tracks.
+Note: since v.6.1.0, Codebase 6’s grid system has utility classes for controlling up to six column tracks (no utility classes for controlling column rows).

 grid